 - CLOSED SECTION-X: No seats are available in the course.
 NO OVERRIDES GRANTED.
 Add to wait list or contact instructor.

-To request an override, sign in to the Advising Portal with
+To request an override, sign in to the SBA Undergraduate Student Portal with

 your OU email name and password.
 Click on the Reg Override tab on the